What's the Issue?

 Appropriations

 After the governor proposes her executive budget to the New York State Legislature, there is healthy debate and discussion about it.
-The final decisions made by the Legislature about how to allocate funds are called appropriations.
+The final decisions about how to allocate funds, made jointly by the Legislature and the Governor, are called appropriations.

 KEEP NY GREEN